Chenxu-nmsu/Customer_Tracker_Web_Application/README.md

-# Create a Customer Tracker Website
+# A Customer Tracker Web Application

 This is an academic project.
 The main idea is to demonstrate how to build a website using Java, Spring MVC, Hibernate, MySQL, TomCat etc.!